About Us

 About American Consumer & Investor Institute

-ACIl’s mission is to advocate on behalf of American consumers and investors for more choice and access to U.S. financial markets, products and services, including in the areas of consumer banking, securities and cryptocurrencies – all accompanied by robust financial education.
+ACIl’s mission is to advocate on behalf of the new generation of American consumers and investors for more choice and access to U.S. financial markets, products and services, including in the areas of consumer banking, securities and cryptocurrencies – all accompanied by robust financial education.
+ACII represents a new brand of consumer and investor advocacy.
+Unlike other Washington trade groups, we won’t sway with the political winds.
+Our north star will remain promoting free markets and more opportunities for consumers and investors to participate in the greatest economy on earth.

 ACII believes that every American has the right to take part in our financial system to build a better future for themselves and their families.

-While recent innovations and new technologies have expanded the number of Americans accessing and enjoying the benefits of the U.S. financial system, more can be done to further broaden access to important financial products and services.
+While recent innovations and new technologies have expanded the number of Americans enjoying the benefits of the U.S. financial system, more can be done to expand access to investment opportunities that have, for too long, been accessible only to the wealthy.

 • According to a 2021 FDIC survey, nearly 20% of the adult population in the U.S. remains underbanked or unbanked (with higher rates among lower-income, less-educated, and minority households), and a recent Gallup poll found that nearly half of Americans reported owning no stocks at all.